 How to Make Fluffy Slime Less Sticky

 However, if you work through the stringiness and your ratios are correct (as outlined below), then you will end up with perfectly fluffy slime and you won’t have to throw it out.

 If you don’t want to waste a lot of ingredients, try mixing up a small batch first to make sure you won’t have to tweak it before you make the larger version.

-Fluffy Slime with Liquid Starch Safety Tips
+Slime Making Safety Tips

 Also remember, brand matter when making slime.
 Your results will vary if you substitute ingredients, and in some cases, slime might not form at all.

 What you’ll need to make the best fluffy slime

 This post contains affiliate links for your convenience.